Nikki Elim Ng

 and my own hurried footsteps

-— These are the sounds that define the melody of Hong Kong.
+— These are the sounds that defi ne the melody of Hong Kong.

 Every moment I hear (passively) and listen (actively) as if I feel and experience my surroundings through my ears.
-In my mind, the sound of a thunderstorm paints a picture of a typhoon night in Hong Kong, while the muted sound of a bird chirping evokes memories of a morning walk under the cast shadows of tall trees.
+In my mind, the sound of a thunderstorm paints a picture of a typhoon night in Hong Kong, while the muted sound of birds chirping evokes memories of a morning walk under the cast shadows of tall trees.
 Sound depicts imagination.

 Listen up! down, in and out.
 Listen to design rhythm and the urban soundscape.